stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 Link time relocation
   - Place holder filled in when `.o` files are linked to create executables or libraries
+  - For example, relocation entries in `.text` sections

 Dynamic link relocations
   - Place holder is filled during runtime.  i.e. Procedure Link Table
+  - For example, relocation entries added to `.got` and `.plt` sections which link to shared objects.

 ### Example

 File: [nontls.c](https://github.com/stffrdhrn/tls-examples/blob/master/nontls.c)

-In the example below we have a simple static variable:
+In the example below we have a simple static variable that when compiled will contain a relocation entry as a placeholder to the actual location in memory:

 ```
 static int x;